cartesi/machine-solidity-step/README.md

 Cartesi uses Merkle tree operations and properties to ensure that the blockchain has the ability to correctly verify a state transition without having full state-access.
 However, the RISC-V Solidity emulator abstracts these operations away and acts as if it knows the full contents of a machine state - it uses the Memory Manager interface to fetch or write any necessary words to memory.

-## UArch State
+## AccessLogs

-The `IUArchState.State` struct is consumed by the RISC-V Solidity emulator as if the entire state content was available - since the off and on-chain emulators match down to the order in which accesses are logged.
-When a dispute arises, Alice packs her off-chain state access log referent to the disagreement step in an struct `IUArchState.State`, which will guide the execution of a `step` (i.e state transition function).
+The `AccessLogs.Context` struct is consumed by the RISC-V Solidity emulator as if the entire state content was available - since the off and on-chain emulators match down to the order in which accesses are logged.
+When a dispute arises, Alice packs her off-chain state access log referent to the disagreement step in an struct `AccessLogs.Context`, which will guide the execution of a `step` (i.e state transition function).

-The `UArchState` contract implements the RISC-V Solidity emulator all necessary read and write operations.
+The `AccessLogs` library implements the RISC-V Solidity emulator all necessary read and write operations.

 It also makes sure that all accesses performed by the `step` function match the ones provided by Alice and are consistent with the Merkle proofs provided by her.
 If that is not the case, Alice loses the dispute.